Recommended SD Cards For Canon EOS R10

 Check out the table below to gauge the recording time for various card sizes and modes.
 For a precise estimate tailored to your specific settings, my handy tool can provide the details – bitrate-calculator.

-While the Canon R10 can shoot 340Mbps with the cropped 4k modes, the standard bitrate most people will likely use is 170Mbps.
+While the Canon R10 can shoot 340Mbps with the cropped 4k modes, most people will likely use standard bitrate at 170Mbps.

-It also has a 470Mbps that it produces for timelapse.
+It also has a 470Mbps, which is produced for timelapse.

 Canon R10 Record Times | 64GB | 128GB | 256GB | 512GB |